17 Turning Point

 (Position B is where, months previously, I’d acquired the lyrics to Wooden Heart from Brian Stammer, in exchange for a plastic camel.)

-Elsewhere in the playground, boys were collecting wax paper caricatures of television personalities such as Armand and Michaela Denis from On Safari.
+Elsewhere in the playground, boys were collecting caricatures printed on wax paper of television personalities such as Armand and Michaela Denis from On Safari.
 Printed in blue and white, they came free with packs of bubblegum.

 I was now in 2/2, Miss Bayes’ class.
 I liked Miss Bayes, a bespectacled, plump lady of around forty.
 That her chin disappeared into her neck, or that her bosom sagged onto her belly was no concern of mine.
 The warmth of her personality was all that counted and lessons were much less intense than they’d been in the first year.